gbin/mojo-myhdl/README.md

-# MyHDL for Mojo v3
+# MyHDL for the FPGA board Mojo v3

 This is a project to get you started on the [Mojo v3 board](https://embeddedmicro.com/mojo-v3.html) using MyHDL & RHEA.